Arey0904/DeliciousSandwiches/README.md

 ## Description

-This project allows the user to order an entry from a Deli Shop called DELI-cious Sandwiches.
+This Java project allows the user to create an order from a Deli Shop called DELI-cious Sandwiches.

 The shop holds multiple files and uses it help the user order from the shop.

-Each order option contains the following data:
+Each order can contain the following options:

 - Sandwiches
 - Drinks